Paul O'Grady: 2004–2011: The Paul O'Grady Show and Paul O'Grady Live

 The show's viewing figures exceeded those of Channel 4's daytime chat show, Richard & Judy.
 Tabloids stoked the rivalry between the shows, calling it the "Chat Wars".
 O'Grady claimed that tabloids had been publishing false quotations attributed to him, describing Richard and Judy as "a lovely couple and we certainly haven't fallen out."
 At Christmas 2004, O'Grady starred in a pantomime, Snow White and the Seven Dwarfs, at the Victoria Palace Theatre in London's West End.
 After the second series of The Paul O'Grady Show was commissioned, in March 2005 it was awarded Best Daytime Programme by the Royal Television Society, and O'Grady was subsequently awarded Best Entertainment Performance at the BAFTAs.
-In August controversy arose after it was revealed that the staff member responsible for interviewing the show's prospective child reporters had written derogatory notes about them; O'Grady fired the staff member responsible and issued a public apology.
+In August controversy arose after it was revealed that the staff member responsible for interviewing the show's prospective child reporters had written derogatory notes about them; O'Grady dismissed the staff member responsible and issued a public apology.

 In June 2005, Murphy died of brain cancer.
 Prior to Murphy's death, O'Grady had promised him that his production company—now named Olga TV after one of O'Grady's dogs—would take creative control over The Paul O'Grady Show.
 ITV refused to allow this, and so O'Grady moved the show to Channel 4, where it was renamed The New Paul O'Grady Show.
 Press accused O'Grady of moving in pursuit of a higher salary; Channel 4 offered him a contract for £2 million a year, making him one of Britain's highest-paid television stars.

 In June 2006, O'Grady suffered a second massive heart attack, undergoing an angioplasty; he received around 7000 get-well-soon cards and letters from fans.
 He returned to work for the second series of The New Paul O'Grady Show in September, during which the show's viewing figures hit a new peak.
 To deal with his health issues, he began taking a week off mid-series, where he was replaced by guest presenters.
 O'Grady subsequently won the Ten Years at the Top award at the TV Quick and TV Choice awards.